klenze/pyh101/readme.md

 * Any features of ``struct_writer`` not encountered in R3B unpackers
    * Floating point data
 * Reading from TCP
-* Reading from a filename instead of a file decriptor
+* Reading from a filename instead of a file descriptor
 * Executing an unpacker (with arguments) as a subprocess
 * Closing and reopening a h101 object, starting at the first event of a file again